4jean/lav_sms/readme.md

 ### **Security Vulnerabilities**

-If you discover a security vulnerability within in LAVSMS, please use pull request.
+If you discover a security vulnerability within LAVSMS, please use pull request.
 All security vulnerabilities will be promptly addressed.

-### **Contact**
+### **Contact [CJ INSPIRED]**
-- Email : jokemiri[at]gmail.com
 - Phone : +2347068149559